PubNubDevelopers/solutions-widget-transport-and-logistics/README.md

 1. Add your Google Maps API key which supports the JS Maps API and Geocoding to `js/keys.js`.
 See 'Using your own Google Maps API key', below.

-1. Start a local web server, for example if you have python installed you can run `python3 -m http.server 8080`.
+1. Start a local web server, for example if you have python installed you can run `python3 -m http.server 8080` or the `live-server` npm package.
 This is required since the demo application uses web workers.

 1. Load `localhost:8080` within your browser (or whichever port you are running the server on).